git-ecosystem/git-credential-manager/docs/faq.md

 You probably need to configure Git and GCM Core to use a proxy.
 Please see detailed information [here](https://aka.ms/gcmcore-httpproxy).

+### Q: I'm getting errors about picking a credential store on Linux.

+On Linux you must [select and configure a credential store](https://aka.ms/gcmcore-linuxcredstores), as due to the varied nature of distributions and installations, we cannot guarantee a suitable storage solution is available.

 ## About the project

 ### Q: How does this project relate to [Git Credential Manager for Windows](https://github.com/Microsoft/Git-Credential-Manager-for-Windows) and [Git Credential Manager for Mac and Linux](https://github.com/Microsoft/Git-Credential-Manager-for-Mac-and-Linux)?